 After, the waste is ready to go to a landfill.
 This type of waste is sent to an incinerator in other cases.

-Contact us for more information about what constitutes this kind of waste, how to properly dispose of it, or how to select a reputable medical waste management company.
+Contact us for more information about what constitutes this kind of waste, how to properly dispose of it, or how to select a reputable medical waste disposal company.